Francis in the Haunted House: Cast

-Production
+Production and reception

 This seventh and final entry in the Francis the Talking Mule series was made without most of the key creative personnel from the earlier films.
 Leonard Maltin, in his Movie Guide, quotes Donald O'Connor on quitting the series: "When you've made six pictures and the mule still gets more fan mail than you do...."
 Director Lubin and Chill Wills were also absent, replaced respectively by Charles Lamont and voice actor Paul Frees, who did a close approximation of Wills' voice as Francis.